 “What do you mean?”

 “They make you wear shock collars, like humans do with dogs,” he informed me, his tone factual, but his face dire.
+He made a motion around his neck that looked an awful lot like strangling, but I presumed he was trying to mime out the collar.
 “The teachers don’t like the new students for a long time.
 My big brother came home for a visit once and he told me to be careful.
 Act nice.
 Or they’ll shock you until you graduate.”

 Without meaning to, my teeth clicked together inside my mouth.
 I unclenched them a moment later, another question filling my mouth.